Loving v. Virginia: Supreme Court decision

+“Under our Constitution the freedom to marry, or not marry, a person of another race resides with the individual, and cannot be infringed by the State.” - Loving, 388 U.S.

 The Court ended by ordering that the Lovings' convictions be reversed.

 Effects

 For interracial marriage

 Despite the Supreme Court's decision, anti-miscegenation laws remained on the books in several states, although the decision had made them unenforceable.
 State judges in Alabama continued to enforce its anti-miscegenation statute until 1970, when the Nixon administration obtained a ruling from a U.S. District Court in United States v.
 Brittain.
 In 2000, Alabama became the last state to adapt its laws to the Supreme Court's decision, when 60% of voters endorsed a constitutional amendment, Amendment 2, that removed anti-miscegenation language from the state constitution.
 After Loving v.
 Virginia, the number of interracial marriages continued to increase across the United States and in the South.
 In Georgia, for instance, the number of interracial marriages increased from 21 in 1967 to 115 in 1970.
 At the national level, 0.4% of marriages were interracial in 1960, 2.0% in 1980, 12% in 2013, and 16% in 2015, almost 50 years after Loving.

 For same-sex marriage

 Loving v.
 Virginia was discussed in the context of the public debate about same-sex marriage in the United States.
 In Hernandez v.
 Robles (2006), the majority opinion of the New York Court of Appeals—that state's highest court—declined to rely on the Loving case when deciding whether a right to same-sex marriage existed, holding that "the historical background of Loving is different from the history underlying this case."
 In the 2010 federal district court decision in Perry v.
 Schwarzenegger, overturning California's Proposition 8 which restricted marriage to opposite-sex couples, Judge Vaughn R. Walker cited Loving v.
 Virginia to conclude that "the [constitutional] right to marry protects an individual's choice of marital partner regardless of gender".
 On narrower grounds, the 9th Circuit Court of Appeals affirmed.

 In June 2007, on the 40th anniversary of the Supreme Court's decision in Loving, Mildred Loving issued a statement in support of same-sex marriage.
 Up until 2014, five U.S. Courts of Appeals considered the constitutionality of state bans on same-sex marriage.
 In doing so they interpreted or used the Loving ruling differently: